python/mypy/docs/source/basics.rst

 you don't want to modify the source code.
 This can be useful, for example, if you use 3rd party open source libraries in your program.

-You can also override the stubs mypy uses for standard libary modules, in case you need to make local modifications.
+You can also override the stubs mypy uses for standard library modules, in case you need to make local modifications.
 (Note that if you want to submit your changes, please submit a pull request to `typeshed <http://github.com/python/typeshed>`_ first, and then update the submodule in mypy using a commit that only touches